GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gce/vm-serial-logs-check.md

 ### Skipped Reason

-There are no logs to examine !
+There are no logs to examine.